Senaith/Project-3-Matomo-Web-Analytics-on-Cloud/README.md

 ![10](https://user-images.githubusercontent.com/91766546/156705587-9e2ee2f1-290d-41a9-9c41-db542cf21c16.png)

-This will open our nano text editor and now we can scroll through the file and make the following changes.
+This will open our nano editor and now we can scroll through the file and make the following changes.

 Change "#PermitRootLogin prohibit-password" to the following: